datalad/git-annex-ria-remote/README.md

       Port 2222
       PreferredAuthentications publickey

-There are additional configurations available:
+There are additional configuration settings available:

-- By default ria-remote will check the remote end's layout version by reading a `ria-layout-version` file at the toplevel (`base-path`) as well as at the individual dataset directories.
+- By default ria-remote will check the remote end's layout version by reading a `ria-layout-version` file at the top-level (`base-path`) as well as at the individual dataset directories.
 If the layout version isn't known it will set its mode to "read-only" and will reject to write anything to that store in order to not accidentally mix up different layouts.
-This behavior can be overwriten by setting `annex.ria-remote.<name>.force-write` to `true`.
+This behavior can be overwritten by setting `annex.ria-remote.<name>.force-write` to `true`.

-- The remote end can be configured to write any occuring exception into a log file.
-This can be particularly helpful in case of some kind of a central storage used by multiple user to look into general issues.
-For this to be used, the version recorded in that `ria-layout-version` file can be appended by `|l` (for logging).
-If done at the toplevel this will applied to all datasets.
-However, since that kind of log can potentially leak information one does not want to be leaked and the general notion of having a distributed system that can be configured by a remote side is problematic, this configuration can be ignored by any client by setting `annex.ria-remote.<name>.ignore-remote-config`.
+- The remote end can indicate that any occurring exception shall be written to a log file.
+This can be helpful for debugging problems in a multi-user central storage scenario.
+For this to be used, the version recorded in the `ria-layout-version` file can be appended by `|l` ('l' for logging).
+If done at the top of the dataset tree, this will applied to all datasets.
+However, since such a log can potentially leak private information, this configuration can be ignored by any client by setting `annex.ria-remote.<name>.ignore-remote-config`.
+There is no independent server-side processing, and all actions are performed by the client-side special remote instance.

 ## Support